crawl/crawl/crawl-ref/docs/crawl_manual.rst

   moving unnoticed.
 Their tails eventually grow strong enough to constrict their foes in combat.

-  Nagas can spit poison; the range, accuracy and damage of this poison increases with the Naga's experience level.
+  Nagas can spit poison; the accuracy and damage of this poison increases with the Naga's experience level.

 Octopodes (Op)
-  These land-capable relatives of common octopuses can move about as fast as humans and yet retain the ability to swim underwater, although their dual adaptation is not as good as that of the shapechanging merfolk.
+  These land-capable relatives of common octopuses can move about as fast as humans and yet retain the ability to swim underwater, although their dual adaptation is not as good as that of the shapechanging Merfolk.

   Octopodes have eight tentacle-shaped legs, and need four of them to move.
   While a tentacle lacks fingers, two tentacles are a rough equivalent of a